7. Video Game Addiction

 The part of the brain which allows us to defer pleasure and control our emotions and impulses is located in the prefrontal lobe.
 If children regularly cave in the face of immediate gratification, they do not have the mental energy to self-regulate.
 From the age of 10 to 12, the prefrontal lobe, whose function is to inhibit, is far from being fully developed (which happens after the age of 20).
 What’s more, the less children try to stop themselves playing, the less they reinforce their inhibitive neural networks, and the more difficult this task becomes.

-Anyone who finds themselves addicted, be they children or adults, begins losing interest in other activities.
+Anyone who becomes a video game addict, be they a child or adult, begins losing interest in other activities.

 What relationship can we establish between this phenomenon and the development of critical thinking and reasoning?
 Addiction to any substance or activity adversely affects our self-image.
 Anyone who finds themselves addicted, be they children or adults, begins losing interest in other activities.
 They don’t feel that intellectual, cultural, or sporting activities have anything to offer.
 The only things that are important are immediate gratification and that which invokes it.
 This no longer leaves any room for critical thinking and reasoning and can even cause regression.

 Addicted children will rationalize their lack of motivation by stating that everything else is uninteresting and that they play the game out of free will—because it’s the only interesting thing out there.
-This absence of critical thinking about oneself will forestall the possibility of shaking the addiction.
+This absence of critical thinking about oneself will forestall the possibility of shaking the addiction and even leads to video game withdrawal.

 Overexposure to video games can therefore be disastrous for pre-adolescents and teenagers in terms of the development of their critical faculties.
 It can affect children’s future for good.
 It can deprive children from experience in sublimating their impulses and in taking joy in learning.